influxdata/docs-v2/content/flux/v0.x/get-started/syntax-basics.md

 A common use case for variable assignments in Flux is creating variables for one or more input data streams.
-The following example uses [`sample.data()`](/flux/v0.x/stdlib/influxdata/influxdb/sample/data/) to query air sensor sample data.
-It assigns different streams of data to unique variables.
+The following example uses [`sample.data()`](/flux/v0.x/stdlib/influxdata/influxdb/sample/data/) to query sample air sensor data and assigns different streams of data to unique variables.

 ```js
 import "influxdata/influxdb/sample"